-- The exposed surface of the LCD "glass" is actually a polarizer laminated on top of the glass.
-To protect the polarizer from damage, the LCD module ships with a protective film over the polarizer.
+- The RockWorks RW1067 or compatible controller maintains its internal operating modes until something happens to change it.
+Excessive external noise can change these internal modes.
+In your packaging and system design, suppress or prevent the noise from influencing the controller.
+Also, refresh the operating modes periodically to prevent the effects of unanticipated noise. - The exposed surface of the LCD "glass" is actually a polarizer laminated on top of the glass.
+To protect the polarizer from damage, the display module ships with a protective film over the polarizer.
 Please peel off the protective film slowly.
 Peeling off the protective film abruptly may generate static electricity. - The polarizer is made out of soft plastic and is easily scratched or damaged.
 When handling the module, avoid touching the polarizer.
-Finger oils are difficult to remove. - To protect the soft plastic polarizer from damage, place a transparent plate (for example, polycarbonate or glass) in front of the LCD module, leaving a small gap between the plate and the display surface.
-We recommend Lexan® which is readily available and works well. - Do not disassemble or modify the module. - Do not modify the ten tabs of the metal bezel or make connections to them. - Solder only to the I/O terminals.
+Finger oils are difficult to remove. - To protect the soft plastic polarizer from damage, place a transparent plate (for example, polycarbonate or glass) in front of the display module, leaving a small gap between the plate and the display surface.
+We recommend Lexan[®] which is readily available and works well. - Do not disassemble or modify the module. - Do not modify the ten tabs of the metal bezel or make connections to them. - Solder only to the I/O terminals.
 Use care when removing solder so you do not damage the PCB.
 Use care when removing solder so you do not damage the PCB.
 Use care to keep the exposed terminals clean.
 Contamination, including fingerprints, may make soldering difficult and the reliability of the soldered connection poor. - Do not reverse polarity to the power supply connections.
 Reversing polarity will immediately ruin the module.